 But those vaccines failed to stimulate protective antibody levels in infants, the age group with the highest incidence of serious disease.
 In fact, many scientists believed it was impossible to develop a vaccine for infants that relied on polysaccharides because immature defenses of the infant immune system were not savvy enough to detect the polysaccharide and make antibodies.

 Dr. Robbins and Dr. Schneerson continued their efforts, developing a new conjugate technology to create a vaccine.
 They linked the weak polysaccharide to a protein that was easily recognized by the immature immune system of infants.
-The resulting conjugate vaccine was soon found to be effective in infants, as well as in older children.
+The resulting conjugate vaccine was soon found to be effective in infants and older children.

-Hib conjugate vaccines have been licensed since 1987 and have become part of the routine pediatric immunization series given to infants starting at age 2 months.
-The development of the vaccine has reduced Hib infection by more than 99% in the United States, to fewer than 100 cases in 2002, saving countless lives and preventing a once-leading cause of intellectual disability.
+Hib conjugate vaccines have been licensed since 1987 and have become part of routine immunizations given to infants starting at age 2 months.
+The development of the vaccine has reduced Hib infection by more than 99% in the United States , saving countless lives and preventing a once-leading cause of intellectual disability.
 With widespread use of the vaccine, it may be possible to end this disease throughout the world.